freakout42/formax/docs/index.md

 It has not matured enough to call it fully production ready and complex triggers maybe challenging.
-Create an issue when in trouble or have found a bug or security problem.
-Open a discussion when missing a feature.
+Create an issue when in trouble or have found a bug or security problem or when missing a feature.
 Don't hesitate to start using it.

 Full Forms3 functionality is a big task and depends highly on the community participation in the future.
 The database